EtgarAvshalomov/Media-App/README.md

 How To Access The Program:

-1. Open a new project in Visual Studio.
+1. Open the "Release" folder
-2. Copy the files to the project folder.
-3. Add the files in Visual Studio.
-4. Run it.
+2. Run BambaFlix.EXE